Where Photography is Forbidden in Foreign Countries

 General Areas to Avoid Taking Photos in Foreign Countries

-Some of the locations travelers have run into trouble taking photos and/or videos are listed below.
-It’s sound advice to simply skip these locations, do you really the photo that badly to risk having trouble with the police or foreign federal agencies?
+Below are some of the locations where you might run into trouble taking photos and/or videos.
+It’s sound advice to skip these locations.
+Do you really need the photo that badly to risk having trouble with the police or foreign federal agencies?

 • Border areas